eclipse-hono/hono/site/documentation/content/user-guide/coap-adapter.md

     In the latter case, the *location-path* option contains exactly the URI-path that the device must use when sending its response to the command. `command` and `command_response` will be used if the request also uses the fully spelled out endpoint name.
+  * (optional) *experimental option 0xfde8 (time)*: This option will only be present if the request contained this option (with or without value) or the request contained the `hono-time` query parameter.
+The value of this option in a response will indicate the server timestamp (as milliseconds since UNIX epoch) at the time the response was sent.
 * Response Body:
   * (optional) Arbitrary data serving as input to a command to be executed by the device.
   * (optional) Error details, if status code is >= 4.00.